gdelsolra/Grazioso-Salvare-Animal-Shelter-Dashboard/README.md

           o	Jupyter Notebook (with required libraries installed).

 **Steps to Access MongoDB:**

       1. Start MongoDB service:
             bash
             Copy code
             sudo service mongod start
             a.
 Connect to MongoDB:
                 bash
                 Copy code
                 mongo --host <host_name> --port <port_number>
              b.
 Confirm connection status:
                 javascript
                 Copy code
                 db.runCommand({ connectionStatus: 1 })

 3. Importing the AAC Database

-Task:
-Import the Austin Animal Center (AAC) Outcomes dataset as the animals collection in the AAC database.
+Task: Import the Austin Animal Center (AAC) Outcomes dataset as the animals collection in the AAC database.
 Import and Execution

 Task: Import the AAC Outcomes CSV file into MongoDB using the mongoimport tool, specifying the database name as "AAC" and the collection name as "animals".
 Provide screenshots of the import command and its   successful execution.
-  •	Output of the mongoimport command in the Linux terminal showing the command used to import the CSV file.
+•Output of the mongoimport command in the Linux terminal showing the command used to import the CSV file.
-  •	Terminal output confirming successful data import, including the number of documents imported.
+•Terminal output confirming successful data import, including the number of documents imported.

 <img width="468" alt="image" src="https://github.com/user-attachments/assets/db4b00dc-9930-4c52-80a7-f62b70f0b298" />

 <img width="468" alt="image" src="https://github.com/user-attachments/assets/0dc6c058-bdd4-44bb-b937-549bd0abe686" />